 Aytan Farrokhyar , Senior Policy Advisor

-Aytan is returning to the university after working at the Ontario Government for over nine years.
-Since 2009, Aytan held the position of Senior Policy Advisor at the Ministry of Training, Colleges and Universities’ Universities Finance Unit and the Deputy Minister’s Office.
-Her role consisted of public policy development and implementation, sector compliance, operational initiatives within the postsecondary education system, negotiation of Transfer Payment Agreements, and stakeholder engagement and consultations.
-Previously, Aytan held various roles at the University of Toronto, including Research Information Analyst at the Office of Vice-President, Research & Innovation, and Research Database Administrator and Research Analyst at the Faculty of Medicine.
-Aytan Holds an HBA in Near Eastern History, Political Science and Human Biology and an Advanced Diploma in Data Analysis.
+Aytan provides recommendations on policy development issues and strategies in relation to the University’s interactions with government and institutional partners and manages collection of policy information from across the University.
+Recently, Aytan held the role of Senior Policy Advisor at the Ontario Ministry of Training, Colleges and Universities for over nine years.
+Previously, she held various roles at the University, including Research Information Analyst at the Office of Vice-President, Research & Innovation, and Research Database Administrator, and Research Analyst at the Faculty of Medicine.
+Aytan Holds an HBA in Near Eastern History, Political Science, and Human Biology and an Advanced Diploma in Data Analysis and Management.

 Mark Maloney, Municipal Affairs Advisor